-It’s been a sobering process.
-There is an obvious and alarming similarity between the behavior patterns that led to the downfall of the northern kingdom (Israel) and southern kingdom (Judah) and the behavior patterns – cultural, social and political – that exist in the United States today.
+It was a sobering process.
+There is such a disturbing similarity between the behavior patterns that led to the downfall of Israel and the behavior patterns – cultural, social and political – in the United States today.

 Foreign powers would invade, conquer and carry off the people of God into far-away lands.
 They would be enslaved.
 He would punish those invaders as well, but first he would use them to turn back the hearts of the people to God.

 But the people didn’t listen.
-And so Israel and Judah were invaded, were conquered, and the people of God were carried off into far-away lands.
+And so Israel was invaded, was conquered, and the people of God were carried off into far-away lands.
 Enslaved.

 Here’s a passage from Amos Chapter 5 about The Day of the Lord:

 - Woe to you who long for the day of the Lord!
 Why do you long for the day of the Lord?
 That day will be darkness, not light.